 Let’s face it: you can buy as many houseplants as you want, but there’s nothing quite like being surrounded by the real thing.
-Besides the fact that it’s pretty beautiful to look at, the natural world has proven benefits for our health; it can improve our mood, reduce stress levels and even improve our confidence and self-esteem.
-In fact, the benefits can be so significant that doctors in Scotland are now prescribing activities like bird watching and rambling to patients suffering from conditions ranging from mental illness to diabetes.
+Besides the fact that it’s pretty beautiful to look at, the natural world has proven benefits for our health; it can improve our mood, and reduce stress levels.
+So what does a stroll through a botanical garden sound like?
+An experience where you'll be filled with plants everywhere and get to do a new type of activity as well.

-If you want a slice of the action, you’re in luck - there’s a wide selection of botanical gardens across the UK for you to choose from, showcasing beautiful collections of plants for you to browse to your heart’s content.
-But don’t just take our word for it.
-If you’ve got no idea where to start, or if you just want to find your next botanical exploit, look through these natural gems and see what tickles your fancy, and plan your tour from there.
+If you want a slice of the action, you’re in luck - there’s a wide selection of botanical gardens across the UK for you to choose from, showcasing beautiful collections of plants to browse to your heart’s content.
+But don’t just take the word for it.
+If you’ve got no idea where to start or just want to find your next botanical exploit, look through these natural gems see what tickles your fancy, and plan your tour from there.

 1. Kew Royal Botanic Gardens